kumokay/CS35L/labs/lab4_hint.md

 *~BO *{_CIA *hXE]D *LER #@_GZY #E\\OX #^BO #FKPS #NEM\4
 ```

-break it down to an array of strings
+break it down to an array of strings and sort them
 ```
 *~BO
 *{_CIA